Updated 6 June, 2023

 The Armenian alphabet has 31 consonants and 8 vowels (one of which is a digraph).
 Each has upper and lowercase forms; shown above and below, respectively.

-In the table, 'standalone' groups the characters that have special pronunciations when word initial.
+The left column shows lowercase, the right uppercase.
+'Standalone' groups the characters that have special pronunciations when word initial.

 For additional details see vowel_mappings.